graphql/graphql-spec/rfcs/InputUnion.md

   * ✅ Proposal uses a simple directive; directive parsing is widely supported
 * [N. Existing code generated tooling is backwards compatible with Introspection additions][criteria-n]
   * ✅ Existing code generation tools will degrade gracefully to a regular input object
+* [O. Unconstrained combination of input types to unions][criteria-o]
+  * ✅ Adding or removing input types to a tagged union requires no extraneous effort

 ### Summary of spec changes